jloutsch/linux/docs/_posts/2019-05-09-python_decorators_with_arguments.md

 If you want to save any kind of state with your closure, you will only be able to read the variable, **not** modify *or* even use it in a conditional.

-For Example, assume you have following decorator (which is just a closure) that will only run the specified function once the counter reaches 0:
+For Example, assume you the have following decorator (which is just a closure) that will only run the specified function once the counter reaches 0:

 ```python
 def countDown(num):